 Originally from the San Francisco Bay Area, violinist Kimia Ghaderi has performed throughout the United States, Canada, Europe and Asia as a solo, chamber and orchestral musician.
-She is currently a Section First Violin member of the Akron Symphony, Erie Philharmonic and Cleveland Pops Orchestra, and performs as a substitute with several orchestras, including the Cleveland Orchestra.
+Having most recently been appointed o the Grand Rapids Symphony, she also holds positions with the Akron Symphony, Erie Philharmonic and Cleveland Pops Orchestra and performs as a substitute with several orchestras, including the Cleveland Orchestra.
 Additionally, she is a returning member of the annual Blossom Festival Orchestra, Lexington Bach Festival Orchestra and Camerata Colonial of Conciertos de la Villa de Santo Domingo in the Dominican Republic.
-Other recent orchestral engagements include serving as Guest Concertmaster of the Youngstown Symphony, the Suburban Symphony, and the 2016 Vermont Mozart Festival Orchestra.
+Other recent orchestral engagements include serving as Guest Concertmaster of the Ashland Symphony, Youngstown Symphony, Suburban Symphony, and the 2016 Vermont Mozart Festival Orchestra.

-As a chamber musician, Ghaderi has collaborated with such renowned musicians as violinist Frank Huang, cellist Norman Fischer, pianist Brian Connelly, and the Chilingarian Quartet, and is a member of the Ghaderi-Focks duo with pianist Andrew Focks.
-In addition to guest artist appearances and recitals given around the world, she performs outreach concerts throughout Northeast Ohio for the ArtsConnect series of the Cleveland International Piano Competition.
+As a chamber musician, Ghaderi has collaborated with renowned musicians such as violinist Frank Huang, cellist Norman Fischer, and the Chilingarian Quartet, and is a member of the Ghaderi-Focks duo with pianist Andrew Focks.
+She has been first violinist of the Cleveland-based Kalos String Quartet since the fall of 2017.
+In addition to guest artist appearances and recitals given around the world, she has performed over 50 outreach recitals throughout Northeast Ohio since 2014 for the ArtsConnect series of the Cleveland International Piano Competition.
 In the 2015 and 2016 seasons, she joined the contemporary chamber music ensemble Blue Streak for concerts in New York City and Cleveland.